yannickl/DynamicButton/README.md

 ### Custom symbol

-To create your own symbols you have to create an object (or struct, or enum) that conforms to the `Style` and `DynamicButtonBuildable` protocols:
+To create your own symbols you have to create an object (or struct) that conforms to the `DynamicButtonBuildableStyle` protocol:

 ```swift
 /// Diagonal line style: \